exclusiveabhi/react-job-portal/README.md

 ### Prerequisites

-- Node.js installed on your machine
+- Node.js installed on your machine with latest version
 - MongoDB Atlas account (or local MongoDB server)
 - Cloudinary account for image storage